sTeeLM/Firefly/README.md

-# Firefly
- Multifunctional compact flashlight with long battery life
+A Small size and high battery life fluorescent lamp